lupyuen/pinetime-rust-mynewt/rust/app/src/cloud.md

 1. Tap `OK`

+1. Tap the higher set of 3 dots and select `Bond`

 PineTime should automatically sync the date and time.

 This works only Android, not iPhone.
 If you can help fix this, please chat with us in the PineTime Chatroom...